15 High-Yield Dividend Stocks To Invest In for 2023

 Investors who buy dividend stocks can capture profits in two ways.
 First, these stocks generate income in the form of dividends.
 Second, there is always the potential of the value of the stock rising in the future.
 This strategy is a relatively low-risk approach to investing.

-Keep reading to learn how dividends work and review some top high-dividend stocks to consider for your portfolio.
+Keep reading to learn how dividends work and review some top high-dividend stocks.

 Top 15 High-Dividend Stocks You Should Consider

 Here are a handful of the best dividend stocks that you should consider for your portfolio.

 |Iron Mountain (IRM)||$2.47||4.44%|

 |Plains All American Pipeline (PAA)||$1.07||7.93%|

 |Realty Income Corp.
 (O)||$3.06||5.09%|